igor-alexandrov/igor-alexandrov.github.io/_posts/2024-06-03-validate-association-in-rails.md

 The problem is that instead of validating the `inventory` association the code validates the `inventory_id`.
 And the `inventory_id` is not present.

-## Today you learned!
+## Today you learned

-This is something you should remember when you validate associations in Rails. **Always validate the association, not the foreign key**.
+When you validate associations in Rails – **always validate the association, not the foreign key**.

 ```ruby
 # app/models/work/delivery.rb